thibautlfr-studylab/oc-p03-java-spring/api/README.md

 - Image upload and storage
 - MySQL database integration
 - Complete OpenAPI/Swagger documentation
+- Standardized error handling using RFC 9457 (Problem Details for HTTP APIs)

 The API is designed to work seamlessly with an Angular 14 frontend (available in the parent directory).